orcasound/orca-eye-aye/README.md

     - commercial tug
     - other
     - unknown
    We manually labeled a portion of the images, and during the labeling process we found that the amount of images was huge, but the quality varied.
 Some samples do not contain ships or are very blurry.
 On one hand, we would like the dataset to be of high quality: the outlines and colors of the vessels can be clearly seen, and the bounding box is larger than 50 pixels.
 On the other hand, we also wanted to include the most information about the actual scene, so we added three additional qualifiers to further describe each vessel class: distant/ blurry/backlit.
 The three most common causes of poor samples in the actual scene were listed as：
    1. Distant.
 The vessel is too small or too far away.
 Result in bounding box to be smaller than 50 pixels.
    2. Blurry.
 Blurring of the vessel's outline.
    3. Backlit.
 Overexposure causes loss of the ship's color information.
       Using the qualifier, we categorized and incorporated some of the otherwise problematic samples into the dataset, which helped to increase the diversity of the dataset as well as balance the classes.
    But despite this, we still face the problem of an unbalanced dataset.
 For this reason, we intend to quickly filter the raw data of m2 and extract as many minority-class images as possible.
 We next intend to use the currently available dataset to train a model for detecting the presence of vessels in the images, which will be used to filter the raw data in m2, reducing the time and effort of manual annotation.

    Explicit definitions of the classification of vessels and usage of qualifiers can be found through [Vessel Classification Dictionary](https://docs.google.com/document/d/1Rdn4ziShCNLJWMKf9IGO9VMJalLB41HYNDbFCTLYYYc/edit).

-    ### <ins>Most Recent Added Dataset</ins>
+### Most Recent Added Dataset
 - added on Jul/13/23: **_vesselDetection_071023_**
     note: This dataset includes data from July and October 2022.
 Includes 2641 vessel images across all classes.